 Prior to your settlement, Champion Title will work with your lender and real estate agents to provide fees that will assist your lender with preparing your Closing Disclosure (Exhibit D).
-Once your loan is finalized, your lender will also send Champion Title closing instructions containing the details of your loan, which we use to prepare a Settlement Statement (Exhibit C) for the parties to review at settlement.
+Once your loan is finalized, your lender will send you the Closing Disclosure itemizing your loan details and closing costs.
+Your lender will also send Champion Title closing instructions containing the details of your loan, which we use to prepare a Settlement Statement (Exhibit C) for the parties to review at settlement.
 The Settlement Statement contains figures for both the buyer and the seller and comprises information from your lender (your loan details), both real estate agents (commission figures, credits, reimbursements), the sales contract (sales price, any seller credits, amount of your earnest money deposit, when and where settlement will take place), Champion Title (our fees, title insurance, title services, settlement costs), the county or city wherein the property is located (taxes, recording fees and assessments), and homeowners or condominium associations, if applicable.
 We encourage you to review your Closing Disclosure prior to settlement and reach out to your lender to discuss any questions you may have regarding the closing costs.
 We are also available to assist with questions that pertain to fees not related to the loan, so please do not hesitate to give us a call a few days before settlement.